aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/print-and-preview/convert-worksheet-to-image-remove-whitespace-around-data/_index.md

     LoadOptions options;
     options.SetLoadFilter(new LoadFilter(LoadDataFilterOptions::All));

-    // Specify your print area if you want
+    // Specify your print area if you wish
     // sheet.GetPageSetup().SetPrintArea(u"A1:H8");

     // To remove the white border around the image.